strimmlarn/ComfyUI-Strimmlarns-Aesthetic-Score/README.md

 You pick a model

 ### Calculate Aestetic Score:
-Give image score, needs model and image
+Calculate image score, needs model and image

 ### Aesthetic Score Sorter:
-Takes 2 images and 2 scores and output 2 images and 2 score where image paired with best score gets the top output.
+Takes 2 images and 2 scores and output 2 images and 2 score where image paired with best score gets the top output

 ### Score To Number:
 Convert the score so it can be used in nodes requiring a number.
-Alot of stuff in [Was Node Suite](https://github.com/WASasquatch/was-node-suite-comfyui/]) use number as intput.
+Alot of stuff in [Was Node Suite](https://github.com/WASasquatch/was-node-suite-comfyui/]) use number as intput

 # Example Project
 Generate 4 images with diffrent samplers and sort them by aesthetic score.
 Higest to lowest, json included in image: